patcg-individual-drafts/private-aggregation-api/error_reporting.md

 due to the budget limit.
 This “named budget” functionality also supports other use cases and has been proposed in [a separate explainer](https://github.com/patcg-individual-drafts/private-aggregation-api/blob/main/named_budgets.md).

+### Two phase processing

+We propose a two phase processing model where first contributions that are not conditional on error events are tenatively processed.
+(For example, testing whether there is sufficient budget for all the contributions and whether they fit into the limit on the number of contributions.)
+The outcome of that processing will then be used to determine which error events should be triggered.
+Then, the entire report, including both the unconditional contributions and triggered conditional contributions is processed again.

+This avoids complexity from the possibility that error events being triggered could affect whether other error events could be triggered.
+However, it does mean that errors caused by conditional contributions only may be more difficult to measure.
+To prioritize measuring errors, unconditional contributions will be dropped first if truncation is required.

 ## Privacy and security